Silicon Valley gear up for auction: Pied Piper badges, Hacker Hostel ping-pong table, Gilfoyle's Satan iPhone case

-HBO comedy Silicon Valley ends for good Sunday night, but you can take a piece (or two or many) of the show home.
+HBO comedy Silicon Valley ended for good Sunday night, but you can take a piece (or more) of the show home.
 Hollywood collectibles auction site Screenbid is auctioning off more than a thousand set pieces, clothing items and props from across all six seasons of the Emmy-winning show about computer geeks trying to make it in Northern California's global tech hub.

-The items range from smaller goods like Richard Hendricks' official Pied Piper company badge, Bertram Gilfoyle's skull keychain and Satan iPhone case and Big Head's bike helmet, all the way up to bigger grabs like the Hacker Hostel ping-pong table and a working Samsung UHD Monitor Dinesh Chugtai used in the season 6 premiere to email Gabe the latest "tech specs" for the fifth time.
+The items include smaller goods such as Richard Hendricks' official Pied Piper company badge, Bertram Gilfoyle's skull keychain and Satan iPhone case and Big Head's bike helmet.
+But they range all the way up to bigger grabs including the Hacker Hostel ping-pong table and a working Samsung UHD Monitor Dinesh Chugtai used in the season 6 premiere to email Gabe the latest "tech specs" for the fifth time.

 You could practically fit yourself a new wardrobe with all the shirts on offer here.